rakshmitha/Parking-lot/README.md

 - `routes/` - This folder contains the route definitions for our API.
 - `models/` - This folder contains the schema definitions for our Mongoose models.

-## Error Handling

-In `routes/api/index.js`, we define a error-handling middleware for handling Mongoose's `ValidationError`.
-This middleware will respond with a 422 status code and format the response to have

-## limitation

-Requests are limited using the `limit` header.
-We define express middlewares in `routes/index.js` that can be used to authenticate and limit requests.
-The `required` middleware configures using our application's secret and will return a 400 status code if the request limit exceeds.